YOUR HEALTH,

 Cardiovascular Services: Your Heart Matters

 The biggest health threat to women over age 25 is cardiovascular disease.
 Each year, six times as many women die of cardiovascular disease as they do from breast cancer.
-More women than men die each year from heart attacks, stroke and other cardiovascular conditions, yet women are less likely to receive appropriate care.
+More women than men die each year from heart attacks, stroke, and other cardiovascular conditions, yet women are less likely to receive appropriate care.

 FIND A CARDIOVASCULAR LOCATION NEAR YOU